Kagamma/muos-blue-archive-arona/README.md

 # muos-blue-archive-arona
-Blue Archive - Arona theme for MuOS
+Blue Archive - Arona, known as "The self-proclaimed high-performance AI who serves as the Operating System of the Shittim Chest" theme for MuOS

 It is better to enable animated background in settings so Arona can change her position.